vickertan/Rest-Time/README.md

 ## To Do List

+-   Add feature to single delete time list
+-   TotalMinsUsed will be increased according to the deleted minsUsed
+-   Inbalance input box size in ios (safari)
 -   Fix ClockButton not rendering on mobile device
 -   Fix manifest.json icon
 -   Change "time left" color to red when over-limit